-“And God Created Woman” (1956), the film which launched her career internationally and also created Bardot the myth, marked her first joint collaboration with Parisian filmmaker and screenwriter Roger Vadim (1928-2000, also her first husband) and Antwerp-born producer-screenwriter Raoul J. Lévy (1922-1966).
+“And God Created Woman” (1956), the film which launched her career internationally and also created Bardot the myth, marked her first collaboration with Parisian filmmaker and screenwriter Roger Vadim (1928-2000, also her first husband) and Antwerp-born producer-screenwriter Raoul J. Lévy (1922-1966).
 Her provocative wriggle of her hips, her mouth, her hips, they all pushed the film to the limits of an X certificate and caused quite a controversy.
-As British movie critic Paul Dehn (also Oscar-winning screenwriter whose screen credits include “Goldfinger” , “The Taming of the Shrew” and “Murder on the Orient Express” ) summed it up at the time in London’s daily newspaper News Chronicle: ‘For those with some eyes, Mademoiselle Bardot is quite a sight.
-She has Vivien Leigh’s neck, Simone Signoret’s mouth, Veronica Lake’s hair, Marilyn Monroe’s walk and my best wishes for a less tediously vulgar picture next time.’
-But if the public is always right, Miss Bardot was the only raison d’être of the film, for its huge success and she became an international and controversial sensation.
+As British movie critic Paul Dehn (also Oscar-winning screenwriter whose screen credits include “Goldfinger” , “The Taming of the Shrew” , and “Murder on the Orient Express” ), summed it up at the time in London’s daily newspaper News Chronicle: ‘For those with some eyes, Mademoiselle Bardot is quite a sight.
+She has Vivien Leigh’s neck, Simone Signoret’s mouth, Veronica Lake’s hair, Marilyn Monroe’s walk, and my best wishes for a less tediously vulgar picture next time.’
+But if the public is always right, Miss Bardot was the only raison d’être for the film and its huge success, and she became an international and controversial sensation.

 Brigitte Bardot singing ‘La Madrague’ for a French TV special in the late 1960s